nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 **To add a WSDL**, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**, select a client from the table and click the **Services** icon on that row.
+1. Navigate to **Clients** tab, click the name of the client for which you wish to add WSDL to and click the **Services** tab.

-2. Click **ADD WSDL**, enter the WSDL address in the window that opens and click **OK**.
-Once the window is closed, the WSDL and the information about the services it contains are added to the table.
+3. Click **ADD WSDL**, enter the WSDL address in the dialog that opens and click **ADD**.
+Once the window is closed, the WSDL and the information about the services it contains are added to the client.
 By default, the WSDL is added in disabled state (see [6.3](#63-enabling-and-disabling-a-service-description)).

 **To see a list of services contained in the WSDL**

--   click the “**+**” symbol in front of the WSDL row to expand the list.
+-   click the arrow symbol in front of the WSDL service url to expand the list.

 #### 6.1.2 REST

-When a new REST service is added, the security server displays url and service code provided.
+After a new REST service is added, the security server displays text 'REST' and url for that service.

 **To add a REST service**, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**, select a client from the table and click the **Services** icon on that row.
+1. Navigate to **Clients** tab, click the name of the client for which you wish to add REST service to and click the **Services** tab.

-2. Click **ADD REST**.
+3. Click **ADD REST**.
 Select whether the URL type is REST API base path or OpenAPI 3 description.
-Enter the url and service code in the window that opens and click **OK**.
+Enter the url and service code in the window that opens and click **ADD**.

-3. Once the window is closed, the url and the service code are added to the table.
+4. Once the window is closed, the url and the service code are added to the service list.
 If the added URL type was OpenAPI 3 description, the service description is parsed and endpoints are added under the service.
 By default, the REST service is added in disabled state (see [6.3](#63-enabling-and-disabling-a-service-description)).

 **To see the service details under the REST service**

--   click the "**+**" symbol in front of the REST row to expand the service details.
+-   Click the arrow symbol in front of the REST row to expand the service details.

 ### 6.2 Refreshing a service description